When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous.

-- The people participate in yajna, Gita reading, bhajans, aartis, dance, dramas, etc.
+- People participate in yajna, Gita reading, bhajans, aartis, dance, dramas, etc.

 - Discussions and seminars by eminent scholars and Hindu priests to throw light upon the various facets of the holy book and its perennial influence on humankind for generations.